Hernia Surgery in Birmingham

 Is hernia repair surgery considered major surgery?

-Most of the time it is not major surgery and patients go home the same day.
-However, there are exceptions such as when the intestines get strangulated in a hernia and loose their blood supply which may require emergency surgery and resection of the affected bowel.
-Also, some hernias become so large that the muscle and fascia is difficult to pull back together and more extensive surgery may be required to complete the repair.
+hernia repairs where the intestines are strangulated and resection of the affected bowel may be required.
+Also, some hernias become so large that the muscle and fascia are difficult to pull back together and more extensive surgery may be necessary to complete the repair.

 Can a hernia come back?